When Expert Evidence Fails

 I was left wondering who will tell Ruth about what happened in court today, and what she’ll be told (and what she’ll understand) about the judge’s declaration that she lacks capacity to make crucial decisions about her life.

 What must it feel like to believe that you are perfectly able to make your own decisions, and to have a judge rule that you are not?
-What effect might this have on Ruth’s relationships with the people around her if she realises that they all (her family too) accepted the view that she lacks capacity to make her own decisions?
+And for your own legal representative (appointed by the Official Solicitor) to make an argument contrary to your own view?
+What effect might this have on Ruth’s relationships with the people around her if she realises that they all (her family too) accept the view that she lacks capacity to make her own decisions?

 The views and voices of those subject to decisions such as the one imposed on Ruth are rarely heard.
 Some of these issues are explored by people involved in The Voices Project in which people with disabilities talk about how it feels to be told that they lack the capacity to make decisions about key aspects of their lives: sex, relationships, and medical treatment.